Pointwise convergence to initial data of heat and Hermite-heat equations in Modulation Spaces: Heat equation with Laplacian

 \begin{remark}[proof strategy] Let us briefly outline the key ideas used to characterize the weighted modulation spaces in which almost everywhere convergence holds (i.e., the strategy for proving Theorem \ref{th1}): \begin{itemize} \item[-]By proving Proposition \ref{prop1}, we can infer the appropriate weight classes in the context of modulation spaces.

-\item[-]By Lemma \ref{lm6}, the weight classes on $\mathbb{R}^{2n}$, as considered in Theorem \ref{th1}, can be suitably related to the previously studied studied weight classes on $\mathbb{R}^n$ (see Definition \ref{Lp-weights}).
-This correspondence ensures that the weight classes on $\mathbb{R}^{2n}$ satisfies the necessary structural conditions required to apply existing results from the theory of weighted Lebesgue spaces.
+\item[-]By Lemma \ref{lm6}, the weight class on $\mathbb{R}^{2n}$, as considered in Theorem \ref{th1}, can be suitably related to the previously studied weight class on $\mathbb{R}^n$ (see \eqref{Lp-weights}).
+This correspondence ensures that the weight class on $\mathbb{R}^{2n}$ satisfies the necessary structural conditions required to apply existing results from the theory of weighted Lebesgue spaces.

 \item[-] Then, by Lemma \ref{lm5}, we deduce that if $f \in M_v^{p, q}$ is non-negative, there exists a test function $\phi \in \mathcal{S}$ such that $f * |\phi| \in L_v^{p}$ for some suitable $v$ on $\mathbb{R}^n$.
 This estimate allows us to apply known boundedness results within the framework of weighted Lebesgue spaces. \item[-]Conversely, pointwise convergence ensures that \( f \) belongs to the required weighted space \( M_v^{p,q} \) (as shown in the proof of Proposition \ref{prop1}).